implydata/druid-example-extension/README.md

 }
 ```

-To use the parser, configure it like a normal parser with format "example", e.g. in an indexing spec:
+To use the example parser, configure it like a normal parser with format "example", e.g. in an indexing
+spec.
+It parses inputs as JSON and then applies an extractionFn to all string fields other than the
+timestamp.

 ```json
 "parser" : {